taranis-ai/taranis-ai/README.md

 # Taranis AI

 > [!WARNING]
 > This Software is still in an alpha stage and breaking changes are still common.
-A stable release is planned for March 2024.
+A stable release is planned for April 2nd 2024.
 See our [Milestones](https://github.com/taranis-ai/taranis-ai/milestones) for details.

 ![Logo](./resources/images/logo.svg)